cognano/AVIDa-SARS-CoV-2/README.md

 | --seed        | No       | 123       | Random seed                      |
 | --save-dir    | No       | ./saved   | Path of the save directory       |

+The pre-trained VHHBERT, released under the MIT License, is available on the [Hugging Face Hub](https://huggingface.co/COGNANO/VHHBERT).

 ### Fine-tuning

+To evaluate the performance of various pre-trained language models for antibody discovery, we defined a binary classification task to predict the binding or non-binding of unknown antibodies to 13 antigens using AVIDa-SARS-CoV-2.
+For more information on the benchmarking task, see the paper.

+Fine-tuning of the language models can be performed using the following command.

 ```bash
 python benchmarks/finetune.py --palm-type "VHHBERT" \